-Are you familiar with Algiers?
-It’s located across the Mississippi from the French Quarter, and it’s the second oldest neighborhood in New Orleans.
-I heard of Algiers, New Orleans on my first visit to the city many years ago, but I never quite found the time to visit.
+Are you familiar with this area?
+It's located across the Mississippi from the French Quarter, and it's the second oldest neighborhood in New Orleans.
+I'd heard of the neighborhood on my first visit to the city many years ago, but somehow I'd never quite found the time to visit.

 I finally made it to Algiers on my last trip to New Orleans.
-My friends and I spent more time eating and drinking our way through the city than anything else (although we did visit Mardi Gras World).
+My friends and I had spent more time eating and drinking our way through the city than anything else.
 And by the time we parted ways, I was left with a hangover and not a lot of ambition.

-My husband and I decided that a walk around quiet, charming Algiers was the perfect way to relax on our last day in the city (and hopefully shake those hangovers, too).
-It was, and I’m excited to share my photos and travel tips so you can plan your own visit!
+My husband and I decided that a walk around this quiet, charming neighborhood was the perfect way to relax on our last day in the city (and hopefully shake those hangovers, too).
+It was, and I ended up kicking myself for not checking it out sooner.
+I'm excited to share my photos and travel tips so you can plan your own visit!

-Have you ever considered visiting Algiers, New Orleans?
-It’s one of these places that many visitor guides recommend, yet most visitors to NOLA never make the trip.
+Algiers is one of these places that many books and guides recommend, yet most visitors to NOLA never make the trip.

-Algiers Point is the perfect escape from the craziness of Bourbon Street and the French Quarter.
-It’s easy to get to and is filled with quiet charm, making it the perfect place to spend a low key afternoon.
+Which is a shame, because it's the perfect escape from the craziness of Bourbon Street and the French Quarter.
+It's easy to get to and is filled with quiet charm, making it the ideal place to spend a low key afternoon.

 Keep reading for all my travel tips.
-If you’re in a rush, skip to the end of the post where I’ve rounded up everything you need to plan your visit to Algiers Point, New Orleans.
+If you're in a rush, then skip to the end of the post where I've rounded up everything you need to plan your visit.

 For the longest time, I was under the impression that Algiers, Louisiana was a separate city from New Orleans.
 But it's actually part of the city, and the second oldest neighborhood at that.

 Although the land was used as a plantation for many years, the development of Algiers as a town did not occur until the 1800s.
-During this time, Algiers played a part in the War of 1812, as well as the civil war.
-And in 1860, Algiers was annexed to New Orleans as the 15th Ward.
-A fire destroyed most of Algiers in 1895, and the majority of the homes you’ll find there today were built in the years following the fire.
+It played a part in the War of 1812, as well as the civil war, and in 1860, it was annexed to New Orleans as the 15th Ward.
+A fire destroyed most of the neighborhood in 1895, so the majority of the homes you'll find there today were built in the years following the fire.

 Today, Algiers Point is home to over 2,000 people.
-You can read more about the history of Algiers here.
+You can read more about the neighborhood's history here.

 Where is Algiers Point?

-Algiers Point is located directly across the Mississippi from the French Quarter in New Orleans.
+It's located directly across the Mississippi River from the French Quarter in New Orleans.

-The neighborhood of Algiers, which is the 15th Ward of New Orleans, stretches for 12 miles along the Mississippi River.
-Algiers Point is a small part of this neighborhood, and it’s the oldest part of Algiers.
+The neighborhood stretches for 12 miles along the Mississippi River.
+Algiers Point is actually a small part of the greater neighborhood, and it's the oldest part, as well.

 If you're ever walked along the riverfront in the French Quarter, Algiers is what you're seeing across the river.